brianium/bitkit/README.md

 You will need to run `direnv allow` any time the .envrc file changes

-Make sure you change `.envrc.sample` to fit your config needs
+Make sure you change `.envrc.sample` to `.envrc` to fit your config needs

 ## Running